xujiu/swagger-java-sample-app-cxf-jetty/README.md

 When no key is applied, the "default-key" is applied to all operations.
 If the "special-key" is entered, a number of other resources are shown in the UI, including sample CRUD operations.

+### Test the API

+you can input the request body,and click 'Try it out!' to test the API .